 She also made homemade French fries which were awesome and often requested by my sister.
 Holiday meals always consisted of ham and several comforting casseroles: broccoli cheese casserole, Polish Reuben casserole, and a really yummy cheesy cornbread casserole.

-I decided I would makeover the cheesy cornbread casserole, which was not an easy task, because it contained eggs, tons of dairy, and a boxed Jiffy mix.
+I knew that I wanted to remake the cheesy cornbread casserole, which was not an easy task, because it contained eggs, tons of dairy, and a boxed Jiffy mix.
 I think this recipe is pretty similar to the version that my mom made.

 - 1 ½ cups frozen corn kernels

 - 6 Tablespoons unsweetened applesauce

 - 1 1/2 cups non-dairy milk